Locked down Catalans mark St. George's Day with roses on balconies

-"It's so strange".
-Not to be deterred, however, some Catalans had flowers delivered via online purchases and placed them on balconies, together with drawings of roses and other aspects of the legend, social media posts showed.
+Not to be deterred, however, some Catalans had flowers delivered via online purchases and placed them on their balconies, together with drawings of roses and other aspects of the legend.
 Regional flags abounded too.
+Giant paper mache roses hung alongside sheets displaying stories and anecdotes in Barcelona's Gracia neighbourhood, while children waved down at the occasional passers by.

 Some writers, who usually sign their works in the streets, held virtual chats while book shops took orders online.
 Activity, though, was nothing compared to a normal Sant Jordi day.